gowripatil/NursingResourceLedger/README.md

 * run command to install angular CLI in mac terminal or powershell `npm install -g @angular/cli`
+* this will require Node.js and npm which can be found [here](https://nodejs.org/en/download/)

 # Setting up project